The home loan that lets first-time buyers put as little as 3 percent down

 iStock

 In New York City, banks often require you to put at least 20 percent of an apartment's purchase price towards the down payment.
-Financing a deal like that—when the median price for Manhattan co-ops and condos is just over $1 million—can feel like an impossible goal for many.
+Financing a deal like that—when the median sales price for Manhattan co-ops and condos is $1.2 million—can feel like an impossible goal for many.

 However, some programs allow qualified first-time buyers to put down far less—as little as 3 percent.
-For buyers at or below a certain income level, the State of New York Mortgage Agency (SONYMA) offers loans to help them buy units that are below the median sales price for the city.
+For buyers with incomes at or below a certain level, the State of New York Mortgage Agency (SONYMA) offers loans to help them buy units at or below the city's median sales price

 Only certain lenders offer SONYMA loans, which require additional paperwork.
 If you're using a mortgage broker—one who works with many lenders to arrange a loan for a client—you won't hear about SONYMA loans because the agency only works directly with lenders.
-And many buildings in NYC, especially co-ops, limit the amount of financing you're allowed above and beyond the bank's requirements, making SONYMA loans more challenging to secure.
+And many buildings in NYC, especially co-ops, limit financing beyond the bank's requirements, making SONYMA loans more challenging to secure.

 That said, if you're finding it difficult to pull together the funds for a down payment, a SONYMA loan could be the answer.